KTC96/StackPortfolio/README.md

 3. Some fields are missing from the signup summary, e.g. the country and the toggle values.
 4. On the search page, unknown tech is not shown in the results, and the tech is removed from the search query.
 I need to handle unknown tech in the future.
 5. Project detail page and job post page can still be accessed when set to draft.
 6. Project slugs are not updated when the user updates the project title.
+This was originally intended behaviour, but I think since I update the user's slug, it also makes sense to update a project slug instead of having the user recreate the project.
 7. Issue in console about the [phasing out of third-party cookies](https://developers.google.com/privacy-sandbox/3pcd#report-issues) - will not address in this project's sprints, but will address later on.
+8. On older versions of Safari (15.3 or earlier), the dialog element does not work, which prevents the delete functionality from working.
+This is a known issue with Safari and is fixed in Safari 15.4.
+I will not address this issue in this project's sprints, but will address later on.
+9. When adding a job post, it is currently possible to add a higher minimum salary than max salary.
+In the future, I will need to add validation to check if one or the other is added, and if it is, then I'll need to ensure that the user cannot add it.